openvocab/loomio-api-proposal/README.md

 ####General Discussion

-The astute reader will have noticed that the four strategies each have a different pattern of costs and benefits.
-Point-to-point has smaller incremental costs and benefits, but benfits degrade as the network grows.
+The four strategies each have a different pattern of costs and benefits.
+Point-to-point has smaller incremental costs and benefits, but benefits degrade as the network grows.
 Central Hub has small costs, high flexibility, but benefits dispropotionately go to the Hub and reinforce aspects of the Web that we find concerning.
 Integration-as-a-service delivers a large amount of value quickly but has ongoing costs and the same problems as Central Hub.
-Open Vocab has a larger upfront investment cost (vocab R&D, reaching agreement) but scalable, exapanding benefits accross the network.
+Open Vocab has a larger upfront investment cost (vocab R&D, reaching agreement) but scalable, expanding benefits across the network.

-For these reasons and the values that go alongside them we reccomend the Open Vocab strategy.
+For these reasons and the values that go alongside them we reccommend the Open Vocab strategy.
 In Part II we look at implementing an Open Vocab Strategy with [JSON-LD](http://json-ld.org/)

 ---
 ## Part II: Implementation Details